cimug-org/CIMTool/dev-env-setup.md

 ###### Step 9:
 A common error upon auto-import of the projects is the lack of a JDK/JRE matching that configured for the CIMTool plugin projects (currently a JDK/JRE level 1.6 is needed).
 A proper JDK/JRE must be added to the listed of **"Installed JREs"** if the required one is not present.
 Once installed most of the errors will be resolved after performing a "clean all projects" in Eclipse.
 Note that in the example screenshot only a JDK 1.5.x is installed and the steps that follow show how a JDK/JRE is selected from those installed on the local file system.

+> Note that a wide variety of versions of the **OpenJDK** starting with Java 6 can be download from the [Azul download site](https://www.azul.com/downloads/zulu-community/?architecture=x86-64-bit&package=jdk).
+The Zulu build of **OpenJDK Java 6** is located [here](https://www.azul.com/downloads/zulu-community/?version=java-6-lts&architecture=x86-64-bit&package=jdk).

 - First, from the Eclipse **"Preferences"** dialog select the **Add** button.

   <img src="/assets/img/egit-clone-repo-10.png"  border="1px" style="max-width:100%"/>